Total cost of ownership (TCO) is defined as the total cost of procuring, using, managing and disposing of an asset

 Surprisingly, only 15% of average total IT costs are for servers and client computers, and only 18% for purchased software.
 Yet, how many purchase decisions within your IT organization are made solely on the basis of lower hardware and software costs?
 If the majority of them are, you are not alone as most organizations are focused on purchase price rather than the on-going annual expenses to manage and support the asset.

 As well, computer assets can sometimes have hidden costs such as the impact of security issues or poor service levels, causing downtime and business losses.
-A
+A poor purchasing decision which causes more downtime and increases security risks can easily cost more than hardware, software and IT operations and administration labor costs combined.

 The TCO metric was developed specifically to measure the true cost of computing and highlight these issues.
 TCO's roots go back to the late 1980's, when distributed systems were being implemented en-mass because they were perceived to be much less expensive than prior data center computer systems.
 In reality, there were dramatic up-front cost advantages, but these were much less than expected because of overall on-going and hidden costs.
 These studies, particularly those from Bill Kirwin, the father of TCO at Gartner, determined that the purchase price of the PC hardware and software was only 15% of the total cost of owning the asset.
 Management, support and hidden support and downtime costs accounted for 85% of the total cost over the useful life of the asset.
 At the time, a PC that cost $2,000 to $3,000 might actually cost the organization over $8,000 per year or more to keep in service.
 Before TCO, many IT executives and even solution providers were unaware of the true cost of computing.
 TCO made every one poignantly aware of the issues.